Puppy found dumped on side of Mississippi road in arm chair

 BROOKHAVEN, Miss.
-(WLBT) - A puppy was found dumped on the side of a Jackson, Mississippi road in an arm chair with a television.
+(WLBT) - A puppy was found dumped on the side of a Brookhaven road in an arm chair with a television.

 A woman who spotted the truck dumping the furniture and pup on Gaston Trail called animal control to get the dog help.